 We have incurred net losses each year since inception.
 We do not have any products approved for sale and have never generated any revenue from product sales.
 Historically, we have incurred operating losses as a result of ongoing efforts to develop our drug candidates, including conducting ongoing research and development, preclinical studies and providing general and administrative support for these operations.
-As of March 31, 2022, we had an accumulated deficit of \$418.9 million, and we do not expect positive cash flows from operations in the foreseeable future.
-Based on our current operating plans, we expect our existing capital resources will fund our planned operating expenses through the first quarter of 2023 which is expected to fund key clinical data readouts for UBX1325, but less than 12 months from the date of this Quarterly Report on Form 10-Q. These conditions raise substantial doubt about the Company's ability to continue as a going concern.
+As of June 30, 2022, we had an accumulated deficit of \$432.1 million, and we do not expect positive cash flows from operations in the foreseeable future.
+Based on our current operating plans, we expect our existing capital resources will fund our planned operating expenses through the first quarter of 2023 which is expected to fund key clinical data readouts for UBX1325, but less than 12 months from the date of this Quarterly Report on Form 10-Q. These conditions raise substantial doubt about our ability to continue as a going concern.
 We expect our operating losses and net cash used in operating activities will increase over at least the next several years as we continue our research and development activities, advance our drug candidates through preclinical and clinical testing and move into later and more costly stages of drug development, hire personnel and prepare for regulatory submissions and the commercialization of our drug candidates.
 As a result, we will need to raise additional capital.
-Adequate funding may not be available to us on acceptable terms, or at all, particularly in light of the current COVID-19 pandemic and associated economic uncertainty and potential for local and/or global economic recession.
+Adequate funding may not be available to us on acceptable terms, or at all, particularly in light of the economic uncertainty and potential for local and/or global economic recession, as well as the potential for the delisting of our common stock from Nasdaq.
 If sufficient funds on acceptable terms are not available when needed, we could be required to significantly reduce our operating expenses and delay, reduce the scope of, or eliminate one or more of our development programs.

-We have historically financed our operations primarily through private placements of preferred stock and promissory notes, as well as public equity issuances, such as our initial public offering, or IPO, and more recently through proceeds from our Loan Agreement, the Initial ATM Offering Program, the Additional ATM Offering Program, and the Equity Purchase Agreement and will continue to be dependent upon equity and/or debt financing to operate our business until we are able to generate positive cash flows from our operations.
+We have historically financed our operations primarily through private placements of preferred stock and promissory notes, as well as public equity issuances, such as our initial public offering, or IPO, and more recently through proceeds from our Loan Agreement, ATM Offering Program, and the Equity Purchase Agreement and we will continue to be dependent upon equity and/or debt financing to operate our business until we are able to generate positive cash flows from our operations.